CypaxNET/VFD-Studio2/docs/Setup.md

 Klick on any language button to change the application language of VFD-Studio.

+> [!NOTE]
-Note: Some dialogs (e.g. when opening files) might still use the respective system language as configured in Windows.
+> Some dialogs (e.g. when opening files) might still use the respective system language as configured in Windows.

 ## Display selection

 Changing display settings requires a restart of VFD-Studio 2 to take effect.
 The application will ask you to restart automatically if any changes in this section have been made.

+> [!IMPORTANT]
-Make sure the display settings match the display connected to the computer and that no other applications such as the <mark>Arduino IDE</mark> are blocking the interface.
+> Make sure the display settings match the display connected to the computer and that no other applications such as the <mark>Arduino IDE</mark> are blocking the interface.

 ### Display type